atlanhq/camelot/docs/user/how-it-works.rst

     :scale: 50%
     :align: left

-4. Since dimensions of the PDF page and its image vary; the detected table boundaries, line intersections and line segments are scaled and translated to the PDF page's coordinate space, and a representation of the table is created.
+4. Since dimensions of the PDF page and its image vary, the detected table boundaries, line intersections, and line segments are scaled and translated to the PDF page's coordinate space, and a representation of the table is created.

 .. image:: ../_static/png/table.png
     :height: 674